Wiki Auto-Save currently editing page

 Once the redmine side of things has been built, we may be able to help out with the js autosave functionality.

-#9 Updated by N Bischof about 2 years ago
+Updated by N Bischof over 12 years ago

 I agree, this is must-have feature.